-As the pace of change quickens in the payments industry, ISOs and processors have to match that speed or risk falling behind.
+As the pace of change quickens in the payments industry, ISOs, agents and processors have to match that speed or risk falling behind.

-What’s more, a tendency for processors to become acquirers is squeezing the ISO business model, and new players are threatening all of the established companies.
+What’s more, a tendency for processors to become acquirers is squeezing the ISO business model.

-For every faction – ISOs ,processors and the tech companies entering the business -- staying relevant requires offering new services that go beyond processing, focusing on technology and viewing consumers as powerful and influential.
+For every faction – ISOs, processors and the tech companies entering the business -- staying relevant requires offering new services that go beyond processing, focusing on technology and viewing consumers as powerful and influential. observers agree.

 Making those changes has fueled competition, and the atmosphere of cooperation that has long prevailed is turning dog-eat-dog.